Venezuelan Guaido's team proposed 90-day truce to PDVSA bondholders -sources

 A spokesman for the Venezuela Creditors Committee, which groups holders of Venezuelan government and PDVSA debt, did not respond to a request for comment on the proposal.
 Neither PDVSA, which remains under Maduro's control, nor Guaido's ad-hoc PDVSA board responded to requests for comment.

-Guaido, who presides over the National Assembly, invoked the constitution to assume a rival presidency in January, arguing Maduro's 2018 re-election was illegitimate and calling on the armed forces to back him.
+Guaido, who presides over the National Assembly, invoked the constitution to assume a rival presidency in January, arguing Maduro's 2018 re-election was illegitimate.
 His appointees now control Citgo, but Maduro has retained a firm grip on power in the OPEC nation.

-Maduro, a socialist who has overseen an economic collapse and stands accused of corruption and human rights violations, calls Guaido a U.S. puppet seeking to oust him in a coup and "steal" Citgo.
+Maduro, a socialist who has overseen an economic collapse and is accused of corruption and human rights violations, calls Guaido a U.S. puppet seeking to oust him in a coup and "steal" Citgo.

 Washington sanctioned PDVSA in January as part of its push to cut off cash flow from Maduro, in the process also freezing PDVSA's proceeds from oil sales to U.S. customers.
 It is not clear how much money was affected, and Guaido's team has not been able to access it to make the payment.